 Services: We provide many of our customers with a comprehensive array of services including multiple deliveries each day, zone store management, valve tagging and significant system interfaces that directly tie the customer into our proprietary information systems.
-This allows us to interface with our customers' IT systems and provide an integrated supply service.
-Such services strengthen our position with our customers as we become more integrated into the customer's business and supply chain and are able to market a "total transaction value" solution rather than individual product prices.
+This allows us to interface with our customers' IT systems with cross-referenced part numbers, streamlining the ordering process making it easier and more efficient to purchase our products.
+Such services strengthen our position with customers as we become more integrated into their supply chain and we are able to market a "total transaction value" solution rather than individual products.

-Our comprehensive information systems, which provide for customer and supplier electronic integrations, information sharing and e-commerce applications, further strengthen our ability to provide high levels of service to our customers.
+We continue to invest in and expand our comprehensive information systems.
+In 2017, we will complete the transition of our International business to a single ERP platform.
+These systems, which provide for customer and supplier electronic integrations, information sharing and e-commerce applications, including our MRCGO electronic catalog, further strengthen our ability to provide high levels of service to our customers.
 Our highly specialized implementation group focuses on the integration of our information systems and implementation of improved business processes with those of a new customer during the initiation phase.
 By maintaining a specialized team, we are able to utilize best practices to implement our systems and processes, thereby providing solutions to customers in a more organized, efficient and effective manner.
-This approach is valuable to large, multilocation customers who have demanding service requirements.
+This approach is valuable to large, multi-location customers who have demanding service requirements.

 As major integrated and large independent energy companies have implemented efficiency initiatives to focus on their core business, many of these companies have begun outsourcing certain of their procurement and inventory management requirements.
-In response to these initiatives and to satisfy customer service requirements, we offer integrated supply services to customers who wish to outsource all or a part of the administrative burden associated with sourcing PVF and other related products, and we also often have MRC Global employees on-site full-time at many customer locations.
+In response to these initiatives and to satisfy customer service requirements, we offer integrated supply services to customers who wish to outsource all or a part of the administrative burden associated with sourcing and managing PVF and other related products, and we also often have MRC Global employees on-site full-time at many customer locations.
 Our integrated supply group offers procurement-related services, physical warehousing services, product quality assurance and inventory ownership and analysis services.

-Suppliers: We source the products we distribute from a global network of suppliers in over 45 countries.
+Suppliers: We source the products we distribute from a global network of suppliers in over 40 countries.
 We have over 100 dedicated supply chain management employees that handle purchasing.
-Our suppliers benefit from access to our diversified customer base and, by consolidating customer orders, we benefit from stronger purchasing power and preferred vendor programs.
-Our purchases from our 25 largest suppliers in 2015 approximated 39% of our total purchases, with our single largest supplier constituting approximately 5%.
-We are the largest customer for many of our suppliers, and we source a significant majority of the products we distribute directly from the manufacturer.
+Our suppliers benefit from access to our large, diversified customer base and, by consolidating customer orders allowing for manufacturing efficiencies, we benefit from stronger purchasing power and preferred vendor programs.
+Our purchases from our 25 largest suppliers in 2016 approximated 37% of our total purchases, with our single largest supplier constituting approximately 6%.
+We are the largest customer for many of our suppliers, and we source the majority of the products we distribute directly from the manufacturer.
 The remainder of the products we distribute are sourced from manufacturer representatives, trading companies and, in some instances, other distributors.